MQ-software-carpentry/intro-active-data-management/_episodes/04-back-ups-and-recovery.md

 teaching: 15
 exercises: 60
 questions:
-- "Why are backups important?"
+- "Why are automated backups important?"
 - "How do I make a backup plan?"
-- "What do I do before a data emergency?"
 objectives:
 - "Learn who to ask for help"
 - "Know what the back up systems are"
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Automated backups can reduce the time and money costs of things going badly."
+- "A backup plan should be in response to your data's sensitivity and difficulty of collection.
+It should address risks and mitigations of those risks.
+It should cost less than being hit by the thing you are defending against. "
 ---